GuideSep 22, 2025·12 min read

 Strategy Readiness

 Finally, strategy readiness means having a clear vision for how AI fits into your business goals.
-It’s not enough to “want AI” — you need to know which problems you’re solving, how you’ll measure success, and what your timeline and budget look like.
+It's not enough to "want AI."
+You need to know which problems you are solving, how you'll measure success, and what your timeline and budget look like.
 Strategy readiness also means understanding the competitive landscape and where AI can give you a genuine edge.

 How to Assess Your AI Readiness